Environment

 Biodiversity Offsets Scheme

-The Biodiversity Offsets Scheme establishes a framework to avoid, minimise and offset impacts on biodiversity from development and clearing.
+The Biodiversity Offsets Scheme (BOS) establishes a framework to avoid, minimise and offset impacts on biodiversity from development and clearing.
 It also establishes biodiversity stewardship agreements, which are voluntary in-perpetuity agreements entered into by landholders to secure offset sites.
-A decision support tool has been developed to assist councils determine when the offset scheme applies.

 The Biodiversity Values Map